 2. When I get in the office, I spray disinfectant on all frequently touched surfaces in the waiting room and bathroom.

 3. We have hand sanitizer if necessary, but we request that everyone wash hands before session.
-This will be evolving as the information evolves but always feel free to wash your hands in our kitchen, bathroom or play room.
-Also, toys that are played with will be sanitized with a two bucket system.
+Also, toys that are played with will be sanitized with bleach between sessions.

 What happens if there is a quarantine?

-1. Even the countrywide quarantine in Italy allows people to seek healthcare.
-We provide healthcare, so you would be able to attend your sessions no matter what.
+1. We provide healthcare, so you would be able to attend your sessions no matter what.
 Please remember that situations like this can exacerbate mental health issues.
 Missing or reducing your mental health appointments is not recommended.
 See the CDC’s advice about Mental Health and Coping during CoVid19: https://www.cdc.gov/coronavirus/2019-ncov/about/coping.html

 2. Most sessions can be done online, if requested.
 Please fill out the informed consent for your clinician [Dr. Pam Mrs Christy] and follow these simple instructions to set up your online session.
 Scheduling works the same as always except you might remind us to send you a link to our RingCentral Schedule.